 Denver Art Museum is at the s. end of Civic Center on 14th Avenue Pkwy., 1 blk. w. of Broadway.
 More than 1 million faceted glass tiles cover the 24-sided North Building, designed by Gio Ponti.
 The Frederic C. Hamilton Building, designed by Daniel Libeskind, is clad in titanium and resembles the jagged peaks of the nearby Rocky Mountains.
 A glass-enclosed bridge stretching across 13th Avenue connects the buildings.

-The museum has a collection of more than 70,000 art objects from around the world with exhibits of American, Asian, European, Native American, pre-Columbian, Spanish Colonial, Western, African, Oceanic and modern and contemporary works.
-Additional galleries focus on photography, architecture, design and graphics, and textile art.
+The museum’s collection is held in nine departments: Asian, modern and contemporary, European and American painting and sculpture, Native Arts (American Indian, African and Oceanic), New World (pre-Columbian and Spanish Colonial), Western American, photography, architecture, design and graphics, and textile art/fashion.
 Artists represented include Albert Bierstadt, Alexander Calder, Mary Cassatt, Edgar Degas, Georgia O'Keeffe, Henri Matisse, Claude Monet, Pablo Picasso, Frederic Remington, Charles Russell and Andy Warhol.

 The Hamilton Building's modern and contemporary art display includes massive paintings and sculptures enhanced with vibrant hues and composed of a variety of materials, including wood, plaster, fiberglass, steel and vinyl.
 Masks of all sizes, oils on canvas and enchanting acrylic works characterize the African art collection, while Yipwon spirit, pig and tree-fern figurines capture the imagination in the Oceanic art section.